clobrano/clobrano.github.io/_posts/blog/2020-08-17-coloring-api-part1.md

 I installed a fresh Fedora 32 on [the kindly sponsored Slimbook](https://twitter.com/carlolobrano/status/1266808827405578242).
 I can not thank enough the people at [Slimbook](https://slimbook.es/en/), because I can now dedicate a full machine only for this purpose, instead of using my daily driver (which I can't risk to break too much).

-Then I contacted Gnome devs at **#gnome-design** to get some hints and, thanks to them, I started immediatly playing with Gtk directly in [Gnome Builder](https://wiki.gnome.org/Apps/Builder), instead that configuring jhbuild, which was what I expected to be forced to 😓.
+Then I contacted Gnome devs on IRC at **#gnome-design** to get some hints and, thanks to them, I started immediatly playing with Gtk directly in [Gnome Builder](https://wiki.gnome.org/Apps/Builder), instead that configuring jhbuild, which was what I expected to be forced to 😓.

 So, the plan was: